Problem Identification: Collect Information about the Student, Environments, Tasks, and Tools

 The following are techniques and tools team members may utilize when gathering information:

 - Observations - Observe the student in his/her natural settings in various activities.
 Note the participation patterns of peers.
 Compare work samples from the student to those of his or her peers.

 - Interactions - Interact with the student.
 Engage him/her in tasks similar to what is required in the classroom.
-Create opportunities for the student to try assistive technology and/or modifications that might be helpful.
+Create opportunities for the student to try AT and/or modifications that might be helpful.

 - Interviews - Ask the student, family, and/or school personnel specific questions regarding the needs, abilities, interests, and participation patterns of the student.

 - Record Review - Review past history, medical, or specialized assessment information.